DaCoWood/SerialLogger/README.md

 }

 void loop() {
-  // if we get a valid byte, read analog ins: if (Serial.available() > 0) {
+  // if we get a valid byte, send data: if (Serial.available() > 0) {
     Serial.println("32;33;34;");
   }